 Small but important step in the installation process.
 You do not want to deal with wiring and electricity while your car is connected to the battery.
 There are so many things that can go wrong so it is best and smartest to disconnect the battery and install the speakers without any fear.

 The most common place for component speakers is door panels, front and rear and rear panel behind the seats (in sedans and hatchbacks).
-The component speakers are mounted low, close to the floor of the vehicle because it gives best sound dispersion and creates the effect of the much powerful sound system.
-Especially if the front speakers are two or three way which includes the subwoofer speaker.
-Removing the panels is a little bit tricky since the most of screws and bolts are hidden below the arm rest or plastic covers.
+The car door speakers are mounted low, close to the floor of the vehicle because it gives best sound dispersion and creates the effect of the much powerful sound system.
+Especially if the front speakers are two or three-way which includes the subwoofer speaker.
+Removing the panels is a little bit tricky since the most of screws and bolts are hidden below the armrest or plastic covers.
 Be careful to remove it correctly and use factory manual if it is available since you do not want to break or damage your door panel.

 When you removed the door panel, be very careful not to break anything inside.
 In modern cars, doors are full of wires for locking and window mechanisms and there are rubber sealings and plastic pieces.
 Best advice is to remove and dismantle the pieces which you know how to put together after.
 If you find anything that is too complicated, ask for help.
 The door panels removal and connecting the components are the most tricky parts of installing audio equipment in the car.
 This is why the most enthusiasts take their car to the professionals and minimalize the risk of breaking something themselves.

 We are assuming that your car has pre-cut openings for the speakers and in this step, you should put the new speakers in holes.
 If you measured correctly, the new speakers will fit right in.
 Do that for all places you want to put the speakers, front, and rear doors or rear panel behind the back seat.
 Be sure that you bolted your new set of speakers firmly to the door trim since you don’t want them to rattle and vibrate each time you turn the volume up.

 - Invest in the cables